ghc-proposals/ghc-proposals/proposals/0000-language-editions.rst

   ``Stable2024`` in a language pragma.

 - Every file is compiled with respect to precisely one language edition.
+Specifying more than one edition is an error.
 If a user specifies no edition during compilation, then a default is chosen:

   * In all versions of GHC released before the end of 2025, the default language edition will be ``GHC2021``.

+  * A new warning
-In addition, a new warning ``-Wmissing-language-edition``, on by default, will inform users that they should specify a language edition.
+    ``-Wmissing-language-edition``, will inform users
+    that they should specify a language edition.
+This warning will be off by default in GHC, but it is expected that cabal will turn it on.
+    In this way, someone experimenting with a standalone Haskell file doesn't have to fuss about language editions, but anyone building a package (presumably for publication) is encouraged to choose.

   * Starting in 2026, the default language edition when none is specified will be the latest ``Stable`` edition available.
 (The warning continues,